-Selling, general and administrative expenses for the second quarter of 2022 increased \$48.1 million, or 18%, as compared to the second quarter of 2021, primarily due to increased revenues.
-Selling, general and administrative expenses as a percent of revenues for the second quarter of 2022 increased to 14.8% versus 14.4% for the same period in 2021.
-On a same-store basis, selling, general and administrative expenses increased 17% as compared to the same period in 2021, primarily due to increased higher variable selling costs driven by the increase in revenues, investments in headcount, and new locations opened in 2022.
+Selling, general and administrative expenses for the third quarter of 2022 increased \$39.6 million, or 14%, primarily due to increased revenues.
+On a same-store basis, selling, general and administrative expenses increased 14% as compared to the same period in 2021.
+Selling, general and administrative expenses as a percent of revenues for the third quarter of 2022 remained consistent with the same period in 2021 at 15.8%.